-This edition was published by Minotaur Books on October 29, 2009 in hardcover and has 369 pages.
+This historical mystery is a hardcover edition that was published by Minotaur Books on October 29, 2009 and has 369 pages.

 Twentieth in the Sister Fidelma historical mystery series set in 7th century Ireland and revolving around a religious woman who happens to hold a law degree.
 This particular story takes place in 670 A.D. in what we now know as present-day Brittany.